kishanrajput23/100-Days-Of-Code/Day_01/README.md

 ## Why Replit?

 - Replit is very easy to share tutorials and code.
 - You can easily fork this repl and continue learning in your own style.
-Video, code as well as text tutorial on the same page which makes things easy!
+Video, code as well as text tutorial on the same page which makes things easy.
 - For fellow teachers out there, you create a .tutorial folder to create tutorials using replit.

 ## Day 1 Completed✅